-- a) An undergraduate degree programme at XJTLU normally involves a minimum of four years study (full-time) and requires the study of modules totaling 180 credits.
-One credit represents 30 hours of student learning and assessment.
-(This includes lectures, tutorials, practical work, private study, revision and assessments/examinations).
-University examinations, scheduled by the Registry, fall outside the total study hours delivered in a module.
-All undergraduate programmes must include a Final Year Project and an approved work placement, in accordance with Chinese Ministry of Education regulations. - b) This credit structure can be compared with (i) the UK norm in which a typical threeyear undergraduate degree programme is described in terms of the study of 360 credits, and (ii) the Chinese norm in which one credit represents one hour of class contact per week.
+- a) An undergraduate degree programme at XJTLU normally involves a minimum of four years study (full-time) and requires the study of modules totaling 180 credits. credit represents 30 hours of student learning and assessment.
+(This includes practical lectures. tutorials. work. private study, revision University examinations, scheduled by the Registry, assessments/examinations). fall outside the total study hours delivered in a module.
+All undergraduate programmes must include a Final Year Project and an approved work placement, in accordance with Chinese Ministry of Education regulations. - b) This credit structure can be compared with (i) the UK norm in which a typical three-year undergraduate degree programme is described in terms of the study of 360 credits, and (ii) the Chinese norm in which one credit represents one hour of class contact per week.
 The XJTLU credit framework is designed to bridge between the two types of frameworks. - c) Years 1 and 2 should each require the study of modules totaling 50 credits.
 Years 3 and 4 should each require the study of modules totaling 40 credits. - d) Modules must normally be assigned a credit value of 2.5, 5, 7.5 or 10. - e) Modules must be assigned a credit level.
-For undergraduate programmes, these assigned at FHEQ levels 3, 4, 5 and 6 which are equivalent to the XJTLU credit level of 0, 1, 2, 3 respectively.
+For undergraduate programmes, these assigned at FHEQ levels 3, 4, 5 and 61 which are equivalent to the XJTLU credit level of 0, 1, 2, 3 respectively.
 Typically, the credit level in:

-&lt;sup>1These descriptors for the level of credit correspond to the descriptors in the UK's QAA Framework for Higher
+1 These descriptors for the level of credit correspond to the descriptors in the UK's QAA Framework for Higher